-We have been looking for a suitable tool to assists leaders in developing this capacity and became aware of the Harthill Leadership Development Profile (LDP) in 2014 and decided to get certification to use and debrief the tool.
-This tool is unique in being able to discern the underlying ‘action logic‘ of how we view and try to understand the world around us.
+We have been looking for a suitable tool to assists leaders in developing this capacity and became aware of the Harthill Leadership Development Profile (LDP) in 2014.
+Seeing its potential in conjunction with coaching, we decided to get certification to use and debrief the tool.
+The Harthill LDP is unique in being able to discern the underlying ‘action logic‘ of how we view and try to understand the world around us.
 This ‘action logic’ is not fixed, it changes in line with our cognitive development in adulthood.
-The tool can be used both to understand where a leader is currently at and to help reach the next stage in development.
+As a result, the tool can be used both to understand where a leader is currently at and to reach the next stage in development.

 We believe that the Harthill LDP is an excellent tool to assist in the development of senior leaders and also as part of talent development programs.
 The tool has been used by Leadership Victoria in it’s much sought-after Williamson Leadership program for the last few years.
-If you would like more information about this tool and how it can be integrated into existing programs, please contact us.
+For more information about this tool and how it can be integrated into existing programs, please contact us.